Christian Coleman: World 100m champion suspended over missed drug test | DW | 17.06.2020

-The Athletics Integrity Unit has confirmed a provisional suspension for Christian Coleman.
+The Athletics Integrity Unit has confirmed a provisional suspension for Christian Coleman after he missed three drug tests in 12 months.
 The US sprinter could now miss the Tokyo Olympics in 2021.

-The reigning men's 100m world champion Christian Coleman was provisionally suspended from athletics on Wednesday after missing a drugs test, the Athletics Integrity Unit (AIU) said.
+The reigning men's 100m world champion Christian Coleman was provisionally suspended from athletics on Wednesday after missing a drug test, the Athletics Integrity Unit (AIU) said.

 In a tweet, the AIU said it had administered "a provisional suspension against Christian Coleman of the USA for whereabouts failures, a violation of the World Athletics Anti-Doping Rules."